 The origins surrounding stilt fishing are unclear although traditionally the skill was handed down generation to generation.
 Sadly there are fewer and fewer fishermen practicing the skill today but you’ll still spot some along the southern coast in towns such as Koggala, Kaththaluwa and Ahangama.
 You can even have a go yourself – it’s definitely one of the most unique family friendly activities in Sri Lanka!

 The Asian elephant has played a central part of Sri Lanka’s culture and ecology for thousands of years – amazingly 10% of the world’s elephant population is concentrated on this small island!
-There are many ways where you can get up close and personal with these incredible creatures – you can even learn how to make paper from elephant poo at the Eliphus Maximus project!
+There are many ways where you can get up close and personal with these incredible creatures and seeing one of these magical animals is a definite highlight for kids in Sri Lanka.

-The Pinnawala Elephant Orphanage is a family highlight and one of the most popular places to visit in Sri Lanka with family.
+The Pinnawala Elephant Orphanage is one of the most popular places to visit in Sri Lanka with family.
 This orphanage, nursery and captive breeding ground for wild Asian elephants was originally founded in 1975 to care for and protect orphaned elephants found in the wild.
 Visitors can watch the elephants bathing in the river and being fed.

 Other elephant encounters can be had on an elephant safari at Minneriya National Park, where herds of up to 150 elephants gather and the Elephant Transit Camp in Uda Walawe National Park.
 In Uda Walawe you can stay at Elephant Trails.

 Located in the Central Province, the mythical ancient rock fortress of Sigiriya (Lion’s Rock) is a must do in Sri Lanka for families.
 It’s one of the country’s most mind-blowing sites and a UNESCO World Heritage Site.
-Originally built as the fortified capital for King Kassapa (477-95) after he had assassinated his father, there is little left of the original palace today but the views from the top of the rock, nearly 200 metres high, are breath taking.
+Originally built as the fortified capital for King Kassapa (477-95) after he had assassinated his father, there is little left of the original palace today but the views from the top of the rock, nearly 200 metres high, are stunning.

 Sri Lanka’s tourist board likes to boast that it is the only country in the world where you can see the biggest land animal, the elephant, and the largest marine mammal, the blue whale, in one day.
 Indeed the southern coast of Sri Lanka is one of the best places in the world to see blue whales.
 The southern tip is surprisingly close to the deep waters of the continental shelf, where these giants swim.
 Nowhere else in the world do these incredible creatures come so close to land, or are so reliably seen.
 Here, you may be lucky enough to see dozens of whales feeding and even mothers and their calfs.

 Kandy, the easy-going capital of the hill country, and the cultural capital of Sri Lanka, sits 115km inland at a cool height of 500m.
 It served as the last capital of the Sri Lanka kings before being toppled by the British in 1815 (having previously held out against the Portuguese and the Dutch).
-Today it’s a lovely hill town surrounding by jungle (leopards have been known to step into town at night) with a picture-worthy lake in the middle and a gorgeous array of architecture and plenty of things to do in Kandy with family.
+Today it’s a lovely hill town surrounding by jungle (leopards have been known to step into town at night) with a picture-worthy lake in the middle, a gorgeous array of architecture and plenty of things to do in Kandy with family.

-Kandy is also home to Sri Lanka’s most important Buddhist relic, a tooth of the Buddha.
+Kandy is home to Sri Lanka’s most important Buddhist relic, a tooth of the Buddha.
 Housed within the golden-roofed Temple of the Sacred Tooth in the royal palace complex of the former Kingdom, tradition dictates that whoever holds this relic holds the governance of the country.
 Poojas (offerings or prayers) are held and dawn, noon and dusk daily during which time the room housing the tooth is open to devotees and tourists.
 That said, you won’t see much as the tooth itself is kept in a golden casket shaped like a stupa.
 An annual festival, the Esala Perahera, is held in July and August to pay homage to the tooth.
 This post has more ideas on things to do in Kandy.

-The rolling green hill country is simply beautiful.
-With mountains green hills, dramatic peaks and carefully manicured tea plantations it’s a world away from the steamy coastal lowlands.
-There are various ways to enjoy the area, and big kids and teens will love the adventure activities on offer, however one of our favourite activities is to travel by train.
+The rolling hill country of Sri Lanka is simply beautiful.
+With dramatic peaks and carefully manicured tea plantations it’s a world away from the steamy coastal lowlands.
+There are various ways to enjoy the area, and big kids and teens will love the adventure activities on offer, however one of our favourite Sri Lanka activities is to travel by train.